 - Host wellness retreats focusing on holistic health.

-- Run a fitness blog offering nutrition and workout advice.
+- Run a fitness YouTube channel offering nutrition advice and workout routines.

 - Mentor upcoming fitness enthusiasts and trainers.